qucontrol/openquad/README.md

 ---
 > [!NOTE]
 > The first stable release is under active development.
-> Watch this repo to stay tuned for any updates!
+> Stay tuned for any updates!
 ---

 <!-- start including on doc landing page -->